sermons/jerusalem/slides/slides.md

 you shall say, <br/>
 ‘It is the sacrifice of the Lord's **Passover**, <br/>
 for he passed over the houses <br/>
-of the people of Israel in Egypt
+of the people of Israel in Egypt'

 [Exodus 12:24,26-27 (ESV)](# "ref")